AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 1. You can also choose to view only the **Files with no tags** or also choose specific tags from the **Tags** filter to view the files associated with them.
 1. You can also use the following topic filtering options to choose to display the following columns in the metadata list:
     -   **Title** \(selected by default\) The title of the referenced file is specified in the DITA map.
-You can select the file to edit it.<!--You can also select and play an audio or video file in the Web Editor.
-You can change the volume or the view of the video.
-In the shortcut menu you also have the options to download, change playback speed, or view picture in picture.-->
+You can select the file to edit it.

         >[!NOTE]
         >